steveam1/Attention-Is-All-You-Need/README.md

 These visualizations demonstrate that:

-- **Specialization:** Different attention heads learn to focus on different linguistic phenomena
+- Specialization: Different attention heads learn to focus on different linguistic phenomena
-- **Interpretability:** The model learns interpretable patterns related to syntax and semantics without explicit supervision
+- Interpretability: The model learns interpretable patterns related to syntax and semantics without explicit supervision
-- **Linguistic Knowledge:** Attention provides insights into model behavior that were difficult to obtain with RNNs
+- Linguistic Knowledge: Attention provides insights into model behavior that were difficult to obtain with RNNs
-- **Emergent Behavior:** Complex linguistic understanding emerges from the simple attention mechanism
+-
 ---

 ## Question 2